marcuswindecker/node-slack-raid-reporter/README.md

 # Slack Raid Reporter
 ##### Because knowing is half the battle.
 This is a Slack app designed to help you build a competent raid fireteam in Destiny 2.
-It's triggered with a [slash command](https://api.slack.com/slash-commands) that you build.
+It's triggered with a [slash command](https://api.slack.com/slash-commands) that you customize.

-`/report skaterape` returns "Here's the raid report for skaterape on PSN: [https://raid.report/ps/skaterape](https://raid.report/ps/skaterape)"
+`/report marcuswindecker` returns an initial response that looks like:

+`Processing request!
+Here's the raid.report in the meantime: https://raid.report/ps/marcuswindecker`

+This initial response satisfies the 3sec window that Slack waits for before timing out the request.
+Once the full stats are retrieved, a followup response is POSTed to the `response_url` sent with the initial Slack request.
+That followup response looks like:

+`This user has 420 completions in total on PSN.`

+An error message is returned if the user isn't found on PSN.

 ##### Deploying this app on Heroku.
 1. Clone or fork this repo